 Some of your services may be able to be provided over the phone or via a video call, known as telepractice or telehealth, so that you can stay in contact with therapists and specialists without needing to travel.

-Telepractice is the term generally used by therapists such as speech pathologists, while telehealth is used by medical practitioners.
+Telepractice is the term generally used by therapists, such as speech pathologists, while medical practitioners use telehealth.